amritagos/Continous_Distillation-UOP_IITK/report/src/md/distill.md

 2. The calibration curve for refractive index with alcohol percent was obtained.
    The calibration curve for specific gravity was also calculated.
 3. The feed composition was determined and the reboiler was filled with it.
-4. Start heating the reboiler and circulate cooling water in the condenser.
+4. The reboiler was started and cooling water began circulation in the condenser.
+5. For operating the column using total reflux, the entire distillate was returned to the column, and no secondary feed was provided.
+Secondary feed was provided only for the partial reflux cases.
-5. Determine minimum reflux ratio for the feed conditions assuming 85 mol purity of the distillate.
+6. The minimum reflux ratio for the feed conditions was determined, assuming 85 mole purity of the distillate.
-6. Operate under a reflux ratio higher than minimum reflux, ratio, and obtain samples at the steady states.
+7. The column was operated under a reflux ratio higher than minimum reflux ratio, and samples were obtained at the steady states.
+8. A sample from the bottoms was collected every $10$ minutes.
+The refractive index was measured using an Abbe refractometer.
+The specific gravity of the distillate was measured.
-7. Measure all flow rates (distillate, reflux, feed, cooling water) and temperature (bottom, distillate, condenser inlet and outlet).
-Measure power (kwh) point input to boiler.
+9. All the flow rates (distillate, reflux, feed, cooling water) and temperature (bottom, distillate, condenser inlet and outlet) were measured.
+The power (kwh) point input to boiler was also measured.
-8. Measure refractive indices of samples of feed, distillate and still liquid.
+10. After the total reflux condition was achieved, a secondary feed was used to operate the column using a reflux ratio between $3$ to $4$.
+11. The flow rates of the distillate and bottoms were adjusted so that the overall mass balance adjusted for the desired reflux ratio.
+12. The total distillate and bottoms were collected and measured to verify the overall mass balance.
-9. Measure the specific gravity of the distillate collected.
+13. The refractive index of the total bottoms and the specific gravity of the distillate was measured to get an indication of the degree of purification for a fixed reflux ratio.

+    The overall electricity consumption was also measured for the entire process.

 ## Line Diagram